10 Best Notion Alternatives Shortlist

 - Plugins: Add-on software components that add specific capabilities to a larger software application.

-- To-Do Lists: Lists of tasks that must be completed, often used for personal or project management.
+- To-do lists: Lists of tasks that must be completed, often used for personal or project management.

-- Mobile App: Software designed for mobile devices like smartphones and tablets.
+- Mobile app: Software designed for mobile devices like smartphones and tablets.

-- Time Tracking: Recording the amount of time spent on tasks or projects.
+- Time tracking: Recording the amount of time spent on tasks or projects.

 - Checklists: Tools for creating lists of items to be completed or checked.

-- Customizable Databases: Create databases with customizable views like tables, lists, calendars, and Kanban boards.
+- Customizable databases: Create databases with customizable views like tables, lists, calendars, and Kanban boards.

 What’s Next?

+Want to connect with other digital project managers to share resources and best practices?
 Join our membership community and get access to 100+ templates, samples, and examples, and connect with 100s of other digital project managers in Slack.